moebiussurfing/ofxNDIHelper/README.md

     // Draw Preview Monitors
     NDIHelper.draw();

-    /* You can draw from the add-on here too with the above methods. */
+    /* You can draw from the add-on here to you "local" scene. */

     // Gui
     NDIHelper.draw_Gui();